 In my last blog post I talked about corrective action.
-When we train managers, we tell them that the purpose of corrective action is twofold: it provides us with documentation and it serves as a way to give employees the tools they need to improve work performance and stay employed.
-Unfortunately the end result is not always an improved work performance, and we sometimes find ourselves making the difficult decision to let someone go.
-In today’s post, I will look at how to make the termination process a little less difficult.
+We explain to managers that corrective action serves two purposes: it gives us documentation and it gives employees the skills they need to enhance work performance and keep their jobs.
+Unfortunately, the end result is not always better work performance, and we occasionally have to make the painful choice to fire someone.
+I’ll discuss ways to make the termination procedure a little less challenging in today’s post.

 MAKING THE DIFFICULT DECISION